andrewgdunn/orolo/readme.md

 #### Scikit-learn
 [Scikit-learn](http://scikit-learn.org/stable/)
-Scikit-learn is is probably the most popular general machine library for Python.
+is is probably the most popular general machine library for Python.
 It includes a broad range of different classifiers, cross-validation and other model selection methods, dimensionality reduction techniques, modules for regression and clustering analysis, and a useful data-preprocessing module.

 #### Shogun
 [Shogun](https://github.com/shogun-toolbox/shogun)
-Shogun is a machine learning library that is focused on large-scale kernel methods.
+is a machine learning library that is focused on large-scale kernel methods.
 Its particular strengths are Support Vector Machines (SVMs) and it comes with a range of different SVM implementations.

 #### PyBrain
 [PyBrain](http://pybrain.org)
-PyBrain (Python-Based Reinforcement Learning, Artificial Intelligence and Neural Network Library) is a machine learning library that uses neural networks to focus on supervised learning, reinforcement learning, and evolutionary methods.
+(Python-Based Reinforcement Learning, Artificial Intelligence and Neural Network Library) is a machine learning library that uses neural networks to focus on supervised learning, reinforcement learning, and evolutionary methods.

 #### PyLearn2
 [PyLearn2](https://github.com/lisa-lab/pylearn2)
-PyLearn2 is a machine learning **research** library - a library to study machine learning - focused on deep and convolution neural networks, restricted Boltzman machines, and auto-encoders.
+is a machine learning **research** library - a library to study machine learning - focused on deep and convolution neural networks, restricted Boltzman machines, and auto-encoders.

 #### PyMC
 [PyMC](https://github.com/pymc-devs/pymc)
-PyMC is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo fitting algorithms.
+is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo fitting algorithms.
 Its flexibility and extensibility make it applicable to a large suite of problems.

 #### inspyred
 [inspyred](https://github.com/aarongarrett/inspyred)
-inspyred is a free, open source framework for creating biologically-inspired computational intelligence algorithms in Python, including evolutionary computation, swarm intelligence, and immunocomputing.
+is a free, open source framework for creating biologically-inspired computational intelligence algorithms in Python, including evolutionary computation, swarm intelligence, and immunocomputing.
 Additionally, inspyred provides easy-to-use canonical versions of many bio-inspired algorithms for